prayagnshah/Sound-Extraction/README.md

 2. Original files should be in the format `20220611T202300.wav` or `20220611T202300.flac`.
 Sample files in CSV should be in the format `20220611_202300.wav` or `20220611_202300.flac`.

-3. Need to make sure directories do not have any other files except the original audio files.

 ## Issues

 1. If your recorders are taking time in creating a log file for every recording then spanning of files can give off times.
 For eg, if recorder is 1 hour long but it takes 6 seconds to create a log file then original length of audio file will be 59 minutes and 54 seconds.
 Furthermore, if the sample file falls near the end of the original recording then extraction of audio might be 2 mins 54 seconds.
 In this scenario, you need to adjust the `seconds` on `line 213` or `line 215` depending on the type of audio and this changes should be made in file `sound_extraction.py`.